 Sunset Inn has become our home and our heart.
 The beauty, the tranquility and the peace only found in nature have fostered our dedication to our incredible home.
 Knowing what a wondrous place this is, we thoroughly enjoy sharing it with others.

-We hope you will make the journey to Sunset Inn and find out for yourself what so many others have treasured.
+We thank all those who have made the journey to Sunset Inn and discovered what so many others have treasured.

 (Please contact us for written permission to copy or use any of the above material.)

 During the second year of a serious drought, the end of August and early September 2013 brought a major forest fire, dubbed the ‘Rim Fire’, to our area.
 It burned 250,000 acres, through our beautiful national forest, including the vicinity of Sunset Inn, and into Yosemite.
 We are so fortunate that our property was spared, thanks in part to the extraordinary efforts of some very heroic firefighters!
 The surrounding forests, as well as portions of Yosemite, were hard hit in many areas, thankfully our spot remains a rather miraculous oasis.

 The results of the fire will have lasting effects on the region, altered for countless years to come.
 The good news is, the forest has begun regenerating itself with both shrubs as well as millions of young trees, like miniature forests all over the region, including all the native pines and firs as well as oaks, dogwood, etc. Here at Sunset Inn, we are raising seedlings and are replanting areas adjacent to our property.
 Guests who are so inclined are welcome to 'plant a tree'.

 The tremendous outpouring of love and support we received from our dear friends and wonderful guests the world over, during this ordeal has been truly heartwarming!
 Thank you so much!!!